AndreaFavero71/Cubotone/README.md

 This repo contains the relevant files for ....

 How to make CUBOTone, my first Rubik’s cube solver robot.<br />
-Differently from the newer CUBOTino series, CUBOTone uses servos and stepper motor resulting in a faster solving time.
+CUBOTone uses servos and stepper motor resulting in a faster solving time than the newer CUBOTino series.

 ![title image](/images/title.jpg)